Rolland-Pilain: Building the business

-The cars
+Production

 The Rolland-Pilain cars pioneered many innovative solutions despite very limited financial resources.
 One such feature was hydraulic brakes.
 The models ranged from family cars to sports and luxury cars.

-The war and a two-year loss of control
+Effects from World War II

 During World War I Rolland-Pilain produced shells and parts for aircraft engines using a female work force.
 The war also saw the successful Gnome et Rhône aero-engine manufacturer relocating production outside Paris, and one of their new manufacturing bases was established in Tours.
 At the end of the war, in 1918, Gnome et Rhône invested in the Rolland-Pilain business, taking a majority share in it, but they disposed of their holding in 1920.
 By this much of the management was passing from François Rolland to his son Lucien Rolland, but Émile Pilain sustained his own involvement, while his elder brother, Léon Pilain, who had previously worked in Paris for Delahaye was also now playing an increasingly important part in the business.

 Postwar cars

-1920 Models
+1920 models

 At the Motor Show in October 1919 the manufacturer exhibited three cars.